ibrado/jekyll-paginate-content/README.md

   <link rel="next" href="{{ site.url | append: paginator.next_page_path }}" />
 {% endif %}
 ```
 This way it works with JPv2, JPC, and with no paginator active.
+The author uses this method himself.

 What about `canonical` for JPv2-generated pages?
-Unless you have a "view-all" page that includes all your unpaginated posts and you want search engines to use that huge page as the primary search result, it is probably best to just not put a `canonical` link at all.
+Unless you have a "view-all" page that includes all your unpaginated posts and you want search engines to use that possibly huge page as the primary search result, it is probably best to just not put a `canonical` link at all.

+## Demo

+See the [author's blog](https://ibrado.org/) for a (possible) demo.

 ## TODO